decred/politeia/politeiawww/api/cms/v1/api.md

 ### `User details`

-Returns a logged-in CMS user's information beyond what is stored in the userdb.
+Returns a CMS user's information.
+If admin or a user requesting their own information everything is returned.
+Otherwise, a shorter public user information response is provided.

 **Route:** `GET /v1/user/details`